craftcms/docs/docs/cloud/config.md

 Expanding on the above:

-- `node-version` — When declared, Cloud will use this Node version in your build step.
+- `node-version` — When declared, Cloud will use this Node.js version in your build step.
 (Default: None.
-If you wish to run a Node build step, you must specify a version!)
+If you wish to run a Node.js build step, you must specify a version!)
 - `node-path` — This directory must contain `package.json` and `package-lock.json`.
 Your NPM script will be run here.
 (Default: `''`)
 - `npm-script` — A single script name.
 Arbitrary Bash (including other `npx` commands) is not allowed.
 (Default: `build`)
 - `artifact-path` — Anything emitted from your build step must be in this directory, or it will not be uploaded to the CDN or available to your running app, in any way.
 (Default: Inherits the value of `webroot`)